nmazaheri/MancalaWebGame/README.md

 ![screenshot](/src/main/resources/screenshot.png)

 ## Summary
 Runs a webserver containg Mancala the game which is able to be played by two players.
+Take a look at the [example video](https://github.com/nmazaheri/MancalaWebGame/raw/master/src/main/resources/testPlay.m4v)

 ## Playing the game
 1. mvn spring-boot:run
-2. Open a HTTP URL on port 8080 which reaches your localhost (setup in your hosts file). example: http://nmazaheri-mbp.corp.blizzard.net:8080/
+2. Open a HTTP URL on port 8080 which reaches your localhost (setup in your hosts file) such as http://nmazaheri-mbp.corp.blizzard.net:8080/

 ## Features
 - JUnit tests located [here](/src/test/java/sample/mancala)